dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR00.md

 )
 ```

 Note how the anonymous function, which contains code that won't run until it's invoked in REMOVE-IF-NOT, can nonetheless refer to the variable artist.
-In this case the anonymous function doesn't just save you from having to write a regular function--it lets you write a function that derives part of its meaning--the value of artist--from the context in which it's embedded.
+In this case the anonymous function doesn't just save you from having to write a regular function — it lets you write a function that derives part of its meaning — the value of artist — from the context in which it's embedded.

 1-2-3『